 YOUR Newspaper And Education Contest

-2016 Newspaper And Education Contest has closed
+2017 Newspaper And Education Contest is now open!

 Q) What is the Newspaper And Education contest?

 A) Strong newspapers and strong educational programs go hand in hand.
 Without fundamental commitment to civic literacy through education, the democratic process that rests upon fully informed citizens cannot function.
 Newspapers often contribute to civic literacy and education on their news and editorial pages, through mentoring and with direct community involvement.
 This award recognizes newspapers that have chosen an important civic literacy, journalism education or school support program and assisted in its success through use of the newspaper's various resources.
 Entrants are asked to choose from one of the following divisions and explain in detail how they developed their contributions to the program, and how those contributions played a role in the program's outcomes.
 Awardees should supply news articles, photographs, promotional brochures, testimonial letters, Internet publications and any other material they believe would assist judges in evaluating their involvement in their chosen program.